aladynjr/realforeclosure-scraper-scheduler/README.md

   python scraper.py
   ```

-- To start the scheduled scraper:
+- To start the scheduled scraper and log viewer:
   ```
   python main.py
   ```

-The scheduler will run the scraper daily at 6 PM EST. Logs will be written to `scraper_scheduler.log` and displayed in the console.
+The scheduler will run the scraper daily at 6 PM EST. Logs will be written to `scraper_scheduler.log` and can be viewed through the web interface.

 ## Project Structure

 - `scraper.py`: Contains the main scraping logic and data processing
 - `main.py`: Handles scheduling and execution of the scraper
+- `log_viewer.py`: Flask application for viewing logs
 - `requirements.txt`: Lists all Python package dependencies
 - `scraper_scheduler.log`: Log file for the scheduler and scraper operations
 - `SpreadsheetAppsScriptdoPost.gs`: Google Apps Script for Spreadsheet integration

+## Log Viewer

+The project now includes a web-based log viewer for easy monitoring of the scraper's operation.

+### Features:
+- Displays logs in reverse chronological order (most recent first)
+- Automatically refreshes every 60 seconds
+- Filters out unrelated Flask and server logs
+- Accessible via web browser

+### Usage:
+1. The log viewer starts automatically when you run `main.py`
+2. Access the logs by navigating to `http://your_ip:5000` in a web browser
+3. The page will show only relevant logs related to the scraper's operation
+4. The page refreshes automatically every 60 seconds to show the latest logs

+Note: Ensure that port 5000 is open on your VPS firewall to access the log viewer.

 ## Data Processing